Race and the History of Genomics in Malaysia

 Users who wish to consult the online resource at Nanyang Technological University should write in beforehand to request for a visitor pass (valid for 7 days) to access the excel file on-site at designated workstations in the Lee Wee Nam Library.

-Sumitomo Japan-Related Research Grant, awarded to Sandra Khor Manickam and Naoko Iioka for Financial Year April 2017 - March 2018
+Sumitomo Japan-Related Research Grant, awarded to Sandra Khor Manickam and Naoko Iioka for Financial Year April 2017 - January 2019 (Completed)

 Ando Kozo and the Medical Department of the Japanese Military Administration of Malaya (1941-1945)